 Animated jPanelMenu (jQuery Plugin)

 jPanelMenu is a jQuery plugin that creates an animated paneled-style menu (like the type seen in the mobile versions of Facebook and Google).
-Animation is handled by CSS transitions for browsers that support it and are hardware-accelerated on supporting devices, so the animations are silky smooth.
+The animation is handled by CSS transitions for browsers that support it and are hardware-accelerated on supporting devices, so the animations are silky smooth.
 For browsers that do not support CSS transitions, the jQuery animation engine is used as a fallback.

 CSS: Responsive Navigation Menu (CSS-only)

 Smooth Responsive Dropdown Menu – Top Drawer (CSS & jQuery)